 Trigger finger is often caused by inflammation of the synovial sheath surrounding the tendons.
-It may also result from enlargement of the tendon itself, or narrowing of the first annular band (Al pulley).
+It may also result from the enlargement of the tendon itself or the narrowing of the first annular band (Al pulley).

 Symptoms of trigger finger may also be associated with conditions such as rheumatoid arthritis, gout, or metabolic disorders such as diabetes that produce changes in connective tissues and synovium.

 Before the development of actual “triggering” (the painful snapping or locking of the finger or thumb), one of the first symptoms may be discomfort in the area of the palm directly beneath the affected finger or thumb.
 This area is the entrance of the tendon sheath or A1 pulley.

 The painful snapping sensation during finger motion is the most common symptom.
 As the condition progresses, the finger or thumb may actually become locked in a bent position, or less often in an extended position.
 The problem is sometimes incorrectly thought to exist in the middle joint of the thumb.
 This joint may appear to jump or lock.
 The true problem, however, is found in the base of the finger or thumb.
 It is here that the smooth gliding of the tendon becomes obstructed.

 Conservative (non-surgical) treatment is an appropriate first step, unless the finger or thumb is in an unmovable, locked position.
 Initial treatment involves avoiding or modifying those activities that have caused the inflammation.